Design and Manage Home Renovation or DIY Project Tracker with Notion

 Adding Notes and Documentation

-Lastly, add a section titled Notes to compile additional information, ideas, or inspiration for your Home renovation or DIY project.
-Notion’s flexibility allows you to create bulleted or numbered lists, insert images or videos, embed tables for comparisons, and link to external documents or websites.
+Finally, add a section titled Notes to compile additional information, ideas, or inspiration for your home renovation or DIY project.
+With Notion’s flexibility, you can create bulleted or numbered lists, insert images or videos, embed tables for comparisons, and link to external documents or websites.
+This section can serve as your go-to repository for all ancillary information related to your project.

 Managing the Project Tracker